etr/libhttpserver/README.md

 > ../configure
 > make
 > make install
-> make doxygen-doc # if you want to build documentation
+> make doxygen-doc # if you want to build the code reference

 Optional parameters to configure script
 ---------------------------------------